Conformal Geometric Algebra and Galilean Spacetime: Introduction

-One has been searching for a covariant version of Newtonian physics since the introduction of general relativity.
-In this regard, Einsenhart~\cite{Eisenhart} is credited with one of the earliest attempts when he proved that the trajectories of conservative systems correspond to geodesics in a Riemannian manifold.
+On the other hand, the study of non-relativistic spacetime structure has a rich history dating back to Galilei's original formulation.
+While special relativity, introduced by Einstein, revolutionized our understanding of spacetime, non-relativistic theories continue to play a crucial role in understanding low-velocity physical systems.
+Previous approaches to Galilean spacetime structure, such as those by Inönü and Wigner \cite{Inonu}, established fundamental group-theoretical foundations.
+Furthermore, Einsenhart~\cite{Eisenhart} is credited with one of the earliest attempts of a explicitly covariant formulation of Galilean spacetime when he proved that the trajectories of conservative systems correspond to geodesics in a Riemannian manifold.
 In keeping with this, Duval et al. demonstrated how to use Bargmann's structures~\cite{Duval1} to obtain a geometric structure for Newtonian physics.
 This resulted in the development of the Newton-Cartan theory in Bargmann manifold, which produces a covariant version of the Schrödinger equation when examined in flat space.
-On the other hand, Le Bellac and Lévy-Leblond were able to derive two non-relativistic limits for electromagnetism, which allowed for the classification of irreducible unitary representations of the Galilei group~\cite{levy}.
-This further allowed for the argument that spin has a Galilean character \cite{levy1}.
-Another significant contribution by Levy-Leblond was the determination of the non-relativistic Dirac equation~\cite{levy2}.
+Conversely, Le Bellac and Lévy-Leblond were able to derive two non-relativistic limits for electromagnetism, which allowed the classification of irreducible unitary representations of the Galilei group~\cite{levy}.
+Another significant contribution by Lévy-Leblond was the determination of the non-relativistic Dirac equation~\cite{levy2}.
+This further allowed for the argument that spin is not intrinsically relativistic \cite{levy1}.
 A comparable tensor formulation based on the Galilean group was constructed by Pinski in 1967~\cite{pinski}, but Takahashi was the first to develop a systematic theory utilizing Lie algebras.
-In contrast to the formulation based on the Bargmann structures that establishes the Galilei group from Poincaré group, Takahashi et al. offered a covariant formulation for the Galilei group based on the direct representations of that group~\cite{takahashi1, takahashi2, omote}.
+In contrast to the formulation based on the Bargmann structures, Takahashi et al. offered a covariant formulation for the Galilei group based on the direct representations of the centrally extended Galilei group~\cite{takahashi1, takahashi2, omote}.
+Additionally, a covariant formalism for Newtonian physics is crucial for several reasons.
+First, the Galilean symmetries are incorporated directly in the notation of explicitly covariant equations.
+It also extends the applicability of Newtonian physics to curved spacetime, making it more versatile and relevant in a broader range of physical contexts~\cite{Duval1, Duval2}.

-The main goal of this work is to construct a Galilean-spacetime algebra, which is a conformal geometric algebra of the Galilean space.
-This algebra can be used to describe the physics of non-Lorentzian systems, such as Galilean electromagnetism and Galilean spinors.
-In this paper, we will introduce the basic concepts and properties of the Galilean-spacetime algebra, and show how it can be used to formulate the Galilei representation and the Levy-Leblond equation.